kajacx/CopyPasteModules/README.md

 Copy modules (create a logistic request) when building over an existing entity with a blueprint.

-## Contributing

-If you want to contribute, then you can do so by creating a pull request.
- - If your PR is a new feature or a change in behaviour to an existing feature, then please fork it from the [develop](https://github.com/kajacx/CopyPasteModules/tree/develop) branch.
- - If your PR fixes a bug in the released version of the mod, then please fork it from the [master](https://github.com/kajacx/CopyPasteModules/tree/master) branch.

 ## License

 This mod is licensed under the [MIT Licence](https://github.com/kajacx/CopyPasteModules/blob/master/LICENSE).